The Lucy poems: "I travelled among unknown men"

 The last of the "Lucy poems" to be composed, "I travelled among unknown men", was the only one not included in the second edition of Lyrical Ballads.
-Although Wordsworth claimed that the poem was composed while he was still in Germany, it was in fact written during April 1801.
+Although Wordsworth claimed that the poem was composed while he was still in Germany, it was in fact written in April 1801.
 Evidence for this later date comes from a letter Wordsworth wrote to Mary Hutchinson referring to "I travelled" as a newly created poem.
 In 1802, he instructed his printer to place "I travelled" immediately after "A slumber did my spirit seal" in Lyrical Ballads, but the poem was omitted.
 It was later published in Poems, in Two Volumes in 1807.

 The poem has frequently been read as a declaration of Wordsworth's love for his native England and his determination not to live abroad again:

 The first two stanzas seem to speak of the poet's personal experience, and a patriotic reading would reflect his appreciation and pride for the English landscape.
 The possibility remains, however, that Wordsworth is referring to England as a physical rather than a political entity, an interpretation that gains strength from the poem's connections to the other "Lucy poems".

 Lucy only appears in the second half of the poem, where she is linked with the English landscape.
 As such, it seems as if nature joins with the narrator in mourning for her, and the reader is drawn into this mutual sorrow.

 Although "I travelled" was written two years after the other poems in the series, it echoes the earlier verses in both tone and language.
-Wordsworth gives no hint as to the identity of Lucy, and although he stated in the preface to Lyrical Ballads that all the poems were "founded on fact", knowing the basis for the character of Lucy is not necessary to appreciating the poem and understanding its sentiment.
+Wordsworth gives no hint as to the identity of Lucy, and although he stated in the preface to Lyrical Ballads that all the poems were "founded on fact", knowing the basis for the character of Lucy is not necessary to appreciate the poem and understand its sentiment.
 Similarly, no insight can be gained from determining the exact geographical location of the "springs of Dove"; in his youth, Wordsworth had visited springs of that name in Derbyshire, Patterdale and Yorkshire.